In this article, we're going to help you find a place to put your arms while scuba diving.

 There are many numerous positions for arms while scuba diving.
 So try out different ways.
 Find what YOU like!

-Observe other divers to see what they do and where they position their arms.
+Observe other divers and see what they do and where they position their arms.
 Then imitate their ways to see how it feels for you.
 Always remember, though, to keep drag at a minimum and stay relaxed.
 Once you find a good position you’ll feel a lot more comfortable in the water, which helps you concentrate on other exciting parts of diving.